Business Analyst Career Road Map Explained

 What is the roadmap for a business analyst?

-What is the career path after a business analyst?
+What is the career path of a business analyst?

 Is a business analyst job IT-related?